USS O'Bannon (DD-450): 1964–1970

 O'Bannon got under way for Japan on 28 September and reached Yokosuka on 7 October and Subic Bay on the 15th.
 She returned to the war zone with the carrier and operated as plane guard on Yankee Station through 4 November.
 After a fortnight's respite at Subic Bay and Hong Kong, O'Bannon sailed to Da Nang for shore bombardment.
 She visited Taiwan early in December but returned to the fighting on the 15th to provide gunfire support just south of the DMZ.
 Two days later, she helped to rescue the crew of an American plane that had been hit over the DMZ and had managed to crash just off shore.
 An enemy battery shelled the destroyer during the operation but failed to score.
 As 1967 ended, O'Bannon was still on the gun line supporting allied ground forces.

 On 30 January 1970, O'Bannon was decommissioned in a ceremony at Pearl Harbor (side-by-side with her sister Nicholas, as at their launching) and stricken from the Navy List.
 She was sold for scrap on 6 June 1970 and broken up two years later.

-O'Bannon received the Presidential Unit Citation and 17 battle stars for World War II service, placing her among the most decorated US ships of World War II.
+O'Bannon received the Presidential Unit Citation and 17 battle stars for World War II service, placing her among the most decorated US Naval vessels of World War II.
 She also received three more battle stars for service during the Korean War.
 Nicknamed the "Lucky O", none of her crew was awarded the Purple Heart.